-Our success includes the growth in depth and quality of our cardiovascular, inflammation and endocrine research programmes.
+Our primary research focus and excellence lies in our cardiovascular, inflammation and endocrine research themes.
+In addition, we are home to international excellence in critical care and perioperative medicine research.
 We aim to combine talents from different disciplines, such as genomics, cell biology, pharmacology, with translational bench to patient studies and large-scale clinical trials, all with the ambition of therapeutic innovation.

 We are currently the largest pharmacological research institute in the UK University sector and one of the largest in Europe.
-We have grown from 140 people, in 2002, to number, in 2018, over 530 clinicians and scientists from 45 countries.
+Since 2002 we have grown from 140 people to over 530 clinicians and scientists from 45 countries.
+Our mission is to:

-- To lead world-class research in cardiovascular, inflammatory and endocrine diseases with the aim of discovering new mechanisms, validating targets and leading therapeutic innovation with translation into patient care.
+- Lead world-class research in cardiovascular, inflammatory and endocrine diseases with the aim of discovering new mechanisms, validating targets and leading therapeutic innovation with translation into patient care.

-- To provide the highest calibre teaching in pharmacology and safe prescribing.
+- Provide the highest calibre teaching in pharmacology and safe prescribing.

-- To be a leading training provider for UK and international postgraduate students and to develop young talented scientists in therapeutic innovation.
+- Become a leading training provider for UK and international postgraduate students and to develop young talented scientists in therapeutic innovation.

-- To develop international partnerships with pharma and biotechs.
+- Develop international partnerships with pharma and biotechs.